-Before you can decide what size of Flex Hoof Boots™ your horse needs, please take a moment and read these instructions.
+Before being able to determine what is the best size of Flex Boots for your horse, please take a moment and read these instructions.

 - From that line pull another line straight to the toe.

 - Now you can measure the length of the hoof.

 DO NOT MEASURE BUTTRESS, only the weight-bearing area of the hoof wall.

 Draw another line from the widest part of the hoof across the sole to the other side.